rinsed-org/rb-snowflake-client/README.md

 - `logger` - takes any ruby logger (by default it's a std lib Logger.new(STDOUT), set at DEBUG level.
 Not available as an ENV variable config option
 - `log_level` - takes a log level, type is dependent on logger, for the default ruby Logger, use a level like `Logger::WARN`.
 Not available as an ENV variable config option.
 - `jwt_token_ttl` - The time to live set on JWT token in seconds, defaults to 3540 (59 minutes, the longest Snowflake supports is 60).
-Can only be set on intialization.
+Can only be set on initialization.
 - `connection_timeout` - The amount of time in seconds that the client's connection pool will wait before erroring in handing out a valid connection, defaults to 60 seconds
 - `max_connections` - The maximum number of http connections to hold open in the connection pool.
 If you use the client in a threaded context, you may need to increase this to be threads * client.max_threads_per_query, defaults to 16.
 Can only be set on initialization.
 - `max_threads_per_query` - The maximum number of threads the client should use to retreive data, per query, defaults to 8.
 If you want the client to act in a single threaded way, set this to 1